rezacademic/canvas-ios/docs/code_signing.md

 ```
 generate_profiles set to true, but failed to generate Provisioning Profiles with error:
 Apple provided the following error info: There were errors in the data supplied.
 Please correct and re-submit.
-Multiple profiles found with the name 'Bitrise ad-hoc - (com.instructure.parentapp)'.
+Multiple profiles found with the name 'Bitrise ad-hoc - (dev.shadowing.parentapp)'.
 Please remove the duplicate profiles and try again.
 ```

 Visit the [Apple dev portal](http://developer.apple.com/), click on `Account`, then `Certificates, IDs & Profiles`, and finally select `Distribution` under `Provisioning Profiles`.
 Delete the Bitrsie profile related to the failing build.